kushagra-2503/Multi-Channel-Stop-and-Wait/readme.md

 # Multi Channel Stop and Wait Protocol

-This repository contains an implementation of a stop and wait protocol over two concurrent channels for a dile transfer from client to server.
+This repository contains an implementation of a stop and wait protocol over two concurrent channels for a file transfer from client to server.

 ## Execution Instructions: